vhcd/vhcd.github.io/_posts/2021-02-12-just-a-videogame.md

 * Lane border distance
 * [Headway](https://en.wikipedia.org/wiki/Headway)

-Not only do we need that data to be recorded somewhere, but we also need it to be *synchronized* with all of other data sources, which depending on your study field might vary.
+Not only do we need that data to be recorded somewhere, but we also need it to be *synchronized* with all of the other data sources, which depending on your study field might vary.

 And for some data, computing it in the first place is quite challenging.
 Take the "Lane border distance".
 In a game engine, the lane border is just another polygon that's rendered on screen.
 It has no logical existence.
 So how do we compute that value?